annaliseorozco5/AI-marketing-analytics-demo/README.md

 ### Why it matters
 I’m fascinated by how marketers and developers can work together to translate data into clear, impactful decisions.
-Whether it’s optimizing a customer journey or designing a go-to-market experiment, the goal is the same — to connect with people more intelligently and authentically.
+Whether it’s optimizing a customer journey or designing a go-to-market experiment, the goal is the same: to connect with people more intelligently and authentically.

 ---